 Constructing finite-dimensional codes with optical continuous variables

 INFM, Dipartimento di Fisica, Università di Camerino - I-62032 Camerino, Italy

 We show how a qubit can be fault-tolerantly encoded in the infinite-dimensional Hilbert space of an optical mode.
 The scheme is efficient and realizable with present technologies.
 In fact, it involves two travelling optical modes coupled by a cross-Kerr interaction, initially prepared in coherent states, one of which is much more intense than the other.
 At the exit of the Kerr medium, the weak mode is subject to a homodyne measurement and a quantum codeword is conditionally generated in the quantum fluctuations of the intense mode.

-42.50.Gy – Effects of atomic coherence on propagation, absorption, and amplification of light; electromagnetically induced transparency and absorption.
+PACS: 03.67.Pp – Quantum error correction and other methods for protection against decoherence / 42.65.-k – Nonlinear optics / 42.50.Gy – Effects of atomic coherence on propagation, absorption, and amplification of light; electromagnetically induced transparency and absorption